-- Locations.
-To assist applicants, staff and the approval authority understand and respond to the community's aesthetic preferences and values, this section describes preferred and discouraged locations for small wireless facilities in the public rights-of-way. - Preferred Locations.
-The city requires small wireless facilities in the public rights-of-way to be installed at locations, ordered from most preferred to least preferred, as follows: - Industrial zones along any road classification (arterial, collector, local/branch collector, local street); - Commercial zones along any road classification (arterial, collector, local/branch collector, local street); - Other non-residential zones along arterials or collectors. - Other non-residential zones along local/branch collector or local streets. - Public Facilities zone not directly adjacent to any residential zones.

-Discouraged Locations.
-Applicants shall not propose to install small wireless facilities in a discouraged location unless no alternative site in a preferred location would be technically feasible.
+- (A) Locations to assist applicants, staff and the approval authority understand and respond to the community's aesthetic preferences and values, this section describes preferred and discouraged locations for small wireless facilities in the public rights-of-way. - (1) Preferred Locations: The city requires small wireless facilities in the public rights-ofway to be installed at locations, ordered from most preferred to least preferred, as follows: - (a) Industrial zones along any road classification (arterial, collector, local/branch collector, local street); - (b) Commercial zones along any road classification (arterial, collector, local/branch collector, local street); - (c) Other non-residential zones along arterials or collectors; - (d) Other non-residential zones along local/branch collector or local streets; - (e) Public Facilities zone not directly adjacent to any residential zones; - (2) Discouraged Locations: Applicants shall not propose to install small wireless facilities in a discouraged location unless no alternative site in a preferred location would be technically feasible.
 If all preferred locations are technically infeasible, the applicant shall use the least discouraged location.
-The following locations are discouraged and ordered from most discouraged to least discouraged:

-- Any location within 100 feet of a historically designated property or resource. - Residential zones on local streets. - Residential zones along local/branch collectors. - Residential zones along collectors.
+The following locations are discouraged and ordered from most discouraged to least discouraged: - (a) Any location within 100 feet of a historically designated property or resource; - (b) Residential zones on local streets; - (c) Residential zones along local/branch collectors; - (d) Residential zones along collectors; - (e) Residential zones along arterials; - (f) Public Facilities zone located directly adjacent to residential zones;